IT graduate jobs

 If you're highly analytical, have strong mathematical skills and are curious and inquisitive, a career as a data analyst could be for you.
 As well as understanding the data, you'll provide insight and analysis through clear visual, written and verbal communication.

-An undergraduate degree isn't always required, but a degree in a relevant subject such as business information systems or computer science can help.
+An undergraduate degree isn't always required, but a degree in a relevant subject, such as business information systems or computer science, can help.

-Find out more about data analyst and data scientist salaries, and consider taking a big data course.
+Learn more about data analyst and data scientist salaries, and consider taking a big data course.

 Database administrator